| Transcribed From: Utica Weekly Herald - Utica

 and mother of the deceased, Mr. and Mrs. Charles

 Perkins of Rome, NY, and a sister, Mrs. Charles Rheam of Utica, NY.
 1901: June 1st - The Utica Observer, Utica, NY.
 Mr. Samuel A. Perkins, died at Oriskany Falls, NY Friday in his __ year.
-He was born in Augusta, NY, July 12, 181_, and had been a dairy farmer all his life and for the past forty years has also been a __________________________, in Oriskany Falls, NY ______.
+He was born in Augusta, NY, July 12, 1819, and had been a dairy farmer all his life and for the past forty years has also been a __________________________, in Oriskany Falls, NY ______.
 His parents were among the pioneers of Oneida county and came from Rhode Island.
 He well remembered when there were many Indians residing in the town of Augusta.
 He was a Democrat in politics.
 His wife was Amanda Sheldon, she died seven years ago.
 Mr. Perkins was a very industrious man and greatly respected.
-He leaves one son, A_____ J. Perkins, who lives at home, also two brothers, Nathan A. Perkins of Oriskany Falls, NY and David Perkins of Stockbridge, Madison Co., NY, and two sisters, Lucy (Perkins), wife of J. M. Johnson and Susan (Perkins), wife of George Frost ? both of Pine _________. also....
+He leaves one son, Almond J. Perkins, who lives at home, also two brothers, Nathan A. Perkins of Oriskany Falls, NY and David Perkins of Stockbridge, Madison Co., NY, and two sisters, Lucy (Perkins), wife of J. M. Johnson and Susan (Perkins), wife of George Frost both of Pine Woods, Madison county.. also....
 1901: June 2nd - The Utica Sunday Tribune - Utica, NY.

 One of the oldest and best known residents in